Bavaria: Climate

-At lower elevations the climate is classified according to Köppen's guide as “Cfb” or “Dfb” at lower altitudes, then at higher altitudes the climate becomes “Dfc” and “ET”.
+At lower elevations the climate is classified according to Köppen's guide as "Cfb" or "Dfb".
+At higher altitudes the climate becomes "Dfc" and "ET".

 The summer months have been getting hotter in recent years.
 For example, June 2019 was the warmest June in Bavaria since weather observations have been recorded and the winter 2019/2020 was 3 degrees Celsius warmer than the average temperature for many years all over Bavaria.
 On 20 December 2019 a record temperature of 20.2 °C was recorded in Piding.
 In general winter months are seeing more precipitation which is taking the form of rain more often than that of snow compared to the past.
 Extreme weather like the 2013 European floods or the 2019 European heavy snowfalls is occurring more and more often.
 One effect of the continuing warming is the melting of almost all Bavarian Alpine glaciers: Of the five glaciers of Bavaria only the Höllentalferner is predicted to exist over a longer time perspective.
 The Südliche Schneeferner has almost vanished since the 1980s.